AnimaTardeb/Meiogenix-UGDR/README.md

 ## Galocal ##
-Galocal is a set of tools used to map reads to a reference genome and call variants.
-The tools BWA, samtools, GATK and freebayes are used and need to be installed before running Galocal.
+Galocal is a bash script to run: BWA, samtools, GATK and freebayes; a set of tools used for mapping reads to a reference genome, calling variants and calculate the depth of covrage.
+A prior installation of those tools in needed before running Galocal.

 Importantly at the end of this step, Galocal you will output in the results folder: a VCF file and base level depth of coverage file.
+If VCF files and/or depth of coverage files are already present the used can excap this step.

 ### Run Galocal ###